ashgit-boop/step_week4/README.md

   - total_dif : ave = total_dif / len(self.links).
 Initially set 0.
   - distribute_whole : Total value to distribute to the whole.
   - top_titles = [] : Store 10 answer titles.
+### What I thought:
+  - When distribute the rank value to the whole, the value is calculated as follows: distribute_whole / len(self.links) .
+This is because an error of the distribution value becomes smaller compared to when calculate it in each node as follows: old_rank*0.85 / len(self.links), and distribute to the whole.
+Also, nested loop is avoided.
+  - To check whether there is a problem with the code, "assert total == len(self.links)" can be used.
+However, "total" is a sum of new_rank, so the value is floats, while len(self.links) is an integer.
+Therefore, "total == len(self.links)" cannot hold true.
+So "abs(assert total - len(self.links) )< 0.0000001", for example, may be better.
+  - While waiting for the result, you might be anxious, wondering that this code is correctly working.
+So this code prints logs or what is being executed.